pavlovtech/NextBlog/content/posts/crafting-awesome-wordpress-site.md

 ![](/images/pasted-image-20231001174425-M0Nj.png)

-In the dev section, you can choose Figma to Code -> HTML.
+In the dev section, you can choose Figma to Code -&gt; HTML.
 It will give you HTML markup with styles:

 ![](/images/pasted-image-20231001175822-A4MD.png)